ckan/ckan-docker/README.md

 It supports the [datastore](http://docs.ckan.org/en/latest/maintaining/datastore.html) & [ckanext-spatial](https://github.com/ckan/ckanext-spatial)

 ##### Data Dockerfile
 The data container is optional but recommended.
 It exposes two volumes to store the Postgres data `($PGDATA)` & CKAN FileStore.
-This means you can recreate / app containers without loosing your data.
+This means you can recreate / app containers without losing your data.

 ##### Solr Dockerfile
 The Solr container runs version 4.10.1.
 This can easily be changed by customising SOLR_VERSION in the Dockerfile.